 List of U.S. Navy Frigates With Asbestos

-Our team has identified over 100 U.S. Navy frigates that were built with asbestos.
-See if a ship you served on used asbestos-based products.
+Over 100 U.S. Navy frigates contained asbestos.
+See if a ship you served on used asbestos-based products below.

 - USS Ainsworth (FFT-1090)